ajcvickers/ajcvickers.github.io/_posts/2012-10-01-ef6-extensibility-and-configuration.md

 In particular, the changes have the following high-level goals:
 <ul>
 	<li>Provide a common mechanism and building blocks whereby aspects of existing EF functionality can be factored out or new functionality added in such a way that different implementations can be injected without the core EF code knowing about the specifics of these implementations.</li>
-	<li>Provide a unified mechanism for EF code to access configuration regardless of whether that configuration has been set in code (“code-based”) or in the application’s config file.</li>
+	<li>Provide a unified mechanism for EF code to access configuration regardless of whether that configuration has been set in code (“code-based”) or in the application's config file.</li>
 	<li>Ensure that configuration can be discovered by design-time tools such that actions such as running the Code First pipeline can be correctly performed by tools.</li>
-	<li>Allow, but not require, EF dependencies to be injected using the application developer’s Inversion-of-Control (IoC) container of choice.</li>
+	<li>Allow, but not require, EF dependencies to be injected using the application developer's Inversion-of-Control (IoC) container of choice.</li>
 </ul>
 <h2>Dependency resolution</h2>
 The <a href="http://entityframework.codeplex.com/wikipage?title=EF%20Configuration%20and%20Extensibility">first post</a> describes the new IDbDependencyResolver interface that allows EF to be configured and extended by resolving services that it depends on.
 The approach is based loosely a similar mechanism in MVC and Web API and makes use of the Service Locator pattern but with important modifications that address some of the issues with that pattern.